titouvgx/tock/docs/README.md

 source .venv/bin/activate # Activate your virtual env poetry install # Install dependencies for this project in the virtual env
 ```

+To enable the git-committers plugin in MkDocs, configure the MKDOCS_GIT_COMMITTERS_APIKEY environment variable in your .bashrc file as follows:

+export MKDOCS_GIT_COMMITTERS_APIKEY=[your_github_token]

+Ensure the GitHub token you provide has the necessary repo permissions to access repository data.
+After adding this line, reload your shell configuration with source ~/.bashrc to apply the changes.